 UPPER PENINSULA, Mich.
 (WJMN) – During the winter season in the Upper Peninsula, the snow and cold bring along plenty of outdoor activities to enjoy in our own backyards.
 Below are some of the unique locations and events in our local communities to help you enjoy the snow this winter.

-Do you know of any events going on in the coming months you’d like to see added to the list?
-Send us an email with event details to email@example.com.
+Do you know of any outdoor winter events in the coming months you’d like to see added to the list?
+Send us an email with event details to firstname.lastname@example.org.